absolutlzy/crust-node/doc/w3f_m1_deliveriables.md

 ### 1. Build

+You can either build Crust docker images from source, or pull official images from Docker Hub.

 #### Pull from docker hub

-Or you can just pull the official images from [Docker Hub](https://hub.docker.com/u/crustio), just run
+You can run following command to pull the official images from [Docker Hub](https://hub.docker.com/u/crustio).

 ```shell
 sudo docker pull crustio/crust:0.7.0